There are many underlying, and often complex, causes of energy hardship and any solution will need to address these

 The Electricity Price Review webpage outlines other MBIE-led work to create a more consumer-focused electricity market, more affordable prices and better prepare the market for future changes, based on the review’s recommendations.

 MBIE has begun reporting annually on energy hardship levels in Aotearoa.
 The first report is available on the Report on Energy Hardship Measures webpage.

 MBIE’s Energy Hardship Update is our regular e-news about efforts to reduce energy hardship in New Zealand.

 Previous issues are available on the Energy Hardship Update webpage.

 In this section

 The Ministry of Business, Innovation, and Employment (MBIE) has developed a definition of energy hardship and an initial set of measures that will be used to monitor energy hardship over time.

-2 specialist groups have been established to support government as part of its work to alleviate energy hardship in New Zealand.
+2 specialist groups have been established to support government in its work to alleviate energy hardship in New Zealand.
 The expert panel completed its work in July 2023 and the reference group’s term ended in December 2023.